 Laura has worked and is still working with musicians such as Ronny Graupe, Julian Sartorius, Klas Nevrin, Luzius Schuler, Lisa Hoppe, Rea Dubach, Philipp Gropper, Hanspeter Pfammatter, Lionel Friedli, Sebastian Strinning, Silvan Jeger and Lukas Rutzen and she is touring in Switzerland, Germany, Denmark, Sweden, Finnland, Norway, Austria, Belgium, Hungary and France.

-She composes and plays live for dance productions ("Blue Marks, Red Spots" from Rahel Maria Neuenschwander, "Spiel der Wandlungen" with Annemarie Kaufmann and new for the collective Bufo Makmal).
+She composes and plays live for dance productions ("Blue Marks, Red Spots" from Rahel Maria Neuenschwander, "Spiel der Wandlungen" with Annemarie Kaufmann and for the collective Bufo Makmal).

 With her brother Luzius Schuler and the trumpet player Nicola Habegger, she founded the Färbi-Jazzfest, a festival in Langenthal Switzerland.
 This festival represents music from the creative, young music scene.